-Akkadian civilizations.
-It is a story about a king-demi-god who finds a friend — once a "wild man" Enkidu, and after his illness and death tries to retrieve him from the underworld.
-A story about strength and friendship, pride and humility, fear of death — and the thirst for immortality...
+civilizations.
+This is a story about a king-demigod who finds a friend — once a "wild man" Enkidu, and after his illness and death, tries to bring him back from the underworld.
+A story of strength and friendship, pride and humility, fear of death — and the thirst for immortality…

-The poet Nikolai Gumilev, who was inspired in 1914 by the idea of translating "Gilgamesh," did so in a rather free manner.
-He translated the version of the poem known at that time, which constituted about one-third of what is known today, eliminating "unnecessary repetitions" and adding to some parts.
-And while the scientific value of his rendition is questionable, its artistic value is indisputable.
+The poet Nikolai Gumilev, who became inspired in 1914 to translate "Gilgamesh," did so in a rather free way.
+He translated the version of the poem that was known at the time, which constituted about a third of what is known today, eliminated "unnecessary repetitions," and some places — filled in with his own ideas.
+And while the scientific value of his adaptation is questionable, the artistic value is undeniable.
 The poet's voice brought the tragedy of the mythical king closer to the reader and allowed us to "speak" with antiquity.
 Or rather — for it to speak with us?

 Printhouse: Mann, Ivanov i Ferber